tomhervieu9/tomhervieu9/README.md

 Hey there 😃, my name is Thomas but I sometimes go by Tom

-Searching for roles in data eng/ web development / general programming
+Searching for roles in data eng/ web development / general programming (especially if crypto related)

 **My programming experience can be summed up as:**
 2 years data engineering (Georgia Tech)